stephengold/Minie/README.md

 (Pseudocode adapted from the flowchart on page 13 of the [Bullet User Manual][manual].)

-Note that `GimpactCollisionShape` should be your last resort.
+Note that `GImpactCollisionShape` should be your last resort.

 Minie has Khaled Mamou's Volumetric-Hierarchical Approximate Convex Decomposition (V-HACD) algorithm built in.